ivanitlearning/learning-k8s/Qns.md

 # Qns - CKAD

 1. What to understand about webhook admission controllers?
 2. And about API versions, deprecations and migration?
+3. How do you check preferredVersion of API group?
+Why must use `kubectl proxy 8001&`?
+4. How to check that API version is enabled?

 # Progress